The Winner's Curse, 9780241789681

 Alex O. Imas (Author)

-Alex O. Imas is Professor of Behavioral Science and Economics at the University of Chicago School’s Booth School of Business.
+Alex O. Imas is Professor of Behavioral Science and Economics at the University of Chicago’s Booth School of Business.
 He is the recipient of the 2023 Alfred P. Sloan Research Fellowship, the Review of Financial Studies Rising Scholar Award, the New Investigator Award from the Behavioral Science and Policy Association, the Hillel Einhorn New Investigator Award from the Society of Judgment and Decision Making, the Distinguished CESifo Affiliate Award, and the NSF Graduate Research Fellowship.
 Previously, he was Assistant Professor of Behavioral Economics at Carnegie Mellon University.

 Returns